 3. In a lake, there is a patch of lily pads.
 Every day, the patch doubles in size.
 If it takes 48 days for the patch to cover the entire lake, how long would it take for the patch to cover half of the lake?

 Check out the answers below, and best of luck!
-By the way, these weird habits prove you’re smarter than most, too.
+By the way, see if you have these weird habits prove you’re smarter than most.

 - $0.05.
 If you guessed 10 cents, you’re not alone.
 However, if that were the case, the bat and ball would cost $1.20—not $1.10.
 On the other hand, purchasing a 5 cent ball and a bat priced at $1.05 (which is $1 more expensive than 5 cents) would total $1.10, instead.